currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      Angular uses property binding; there is no built-in *href* directive.
+      Currin uses property binding; there is no built-in *href* directive.
       Place the element's `href` property in square brackets and set it to a quoted template expression.

       For more information see the [Property binding](guide/template-syntax#property-binding) section of the [Template Syntax](guide/template-syntax) page.

-      In Angular, `href` is no longer used for routing.
+      In Currin, `href` is no longer used for routing.
 Routing uses `routerLink`, as shown in the following example.
       <code-example hideCopy path="ajs-quick-reference/src/app/app.component.html" region="router-link" linenums="false">

       </code-example>